This week we are exploring a goal-setting methodology from Trent Hamm called “Developing a Real Plan for a Better Life.”

 Yesterday, we looked at step one: selecting the areas of our life we want to focus on.

-1: Today, we turn to steps two, three, and four.
-Step two begins with blocking off some quiet time to do the necessary work.
+Today, we turn to steps two, three, and four.
+We start by blocking off some quiet time to do the necessary work.

 “While it’s great to give this process some off-the-cuff thoughts, the whole plan turns out far better and far more realistic and meaningful if you actually wall off some time to make a good plan,” writes Trent.
 He blocks off an entire day to do this work.
-In my experience, by reducing the number of areas of our lives we want to focus on, we can reduce the amount of time required.
+In my experience, by reducing the number of categories we focus on, we can reduce the amount of time required.

 “Nothing world-breaking,” writes Trent, “but something I’d be very happy with.”

-The key here is to focus on actions that we control.
+The key here is to focus on changes that are largely under our control.

-By answering the questions in steps two and three, we have created dynamic tension in our minds between our current state and our imagined future state.
-In doing so, we are putting our subconscious mind to work to our advantage.
-We have outlined the gap between where we are today and where we want to be in the future.
-Our brains do not like this gap and immediately go to work closing the gap–which is one of the key reasons goal-setting works.
+Steps two and three together put our subconscious mind to work to our advantage.
+We have specifically outlined the gap between our current state and our desired future state.
+Our subconscious mind does not like this gap and goes to work closing it – which is one of the key reasons goal-setting works.

 We are brainstorming, getting as many thoughts and ideas on paper as possible.
 The more, the better!
 We are not committing ourselves to doing all of these actions or projects.
-Instead, we are creating a list in each category of all the things we could do.
-Often our first thoughts are not our best ones, so it is smart to come up with as many ideas as possible.
+Instead, to discover the best ideas, it is smart to begin by listing as many as possible.

-“What will happen as we move through this process,” writes Trent, “is that we come up with a lot of things we could do to build a better life – an overwhelming number, in fact.
-Don’t worry about it yet-– we’re not done.”
+“What will happen as you move through this process,” writes Trent, “is that you come up with a lot of things you could do to build a better life – an overwhelming number, in fact.
+Don’t worry about it yet – you’re not done.”

-Reflection: Where am I currently in each critical area of my life?
+Reflection: Where am I currently in each of the key areas of my life?
 What would I like each area of my life to look like in five years?
 What are 10-15 specific actions I could take to make progress in each area of my life?

 Action: Journal about the above.